nsanghi/BlockchainND_Project_4/README.md

 -`simpleChain.js` contains the complete code.
 For more details on this please refer to [Project 2](https://github.com/nsanghi/BlockchainND_Project_2)

--`app.js` contains the code to run an api server to provide api interface to the blockchain.
+-`app.js` server to provide api endpoints to the blockchain.

 ## Testing